Mr-Socrates/AI-nets-website/README.md

 # AI-Algorithms-website-
-school project, list of AI algorithms used in games
+a school project, website that lists AI algorithms used in games